What Is Representative Bias?

 Technology can also drive evidence-based people decisions and can be used to help identify and mitigate potential biases in various workplace processes.
 For instance, natural language processing (NLP) algorithms can be used to analyze job descriptions or postings to identify biased language.

-Of course, while technology can play an important role here, organizations must ensure that the technology itself doesn’t introduce bias.
+Of course, while technology can play an important role here, organizations must ensure that the technology itself doesn’t introduce bias, which has been the case for some companies.